 Research suggests that the presence of other people inhibits the desire to help in an exponential fashion.
 For example, one person is more likely to help when alone, two bystanders are more likely to intervene than when there are three, etc. In studies of individuals witnessing emergencies, for example, 55% of individuals offered help when alone, while only 22% did so in a group.
 Thus, incorrect beliefs about how others view the situation and whether they define it as a problem may cause individuals to inhibit healthy behavior.
 As we become aware of these thought processes within ourselves we can correct them when they are based on misinformation or false assumptions, and knowing that our concerns are shared by others, thereby increasing the likelihood that we will express our concerns in action.

 More recent research on bystander behavior provides good news about the potential for creating environments that will encourage individuals to intervene.
-This research suggests that individuals are more likely to intervene when they participate in a cohesive group that communicates and develops shared norms about intervening.
-This more recent research leads to the optimistic conclusion that participating in training and consciousness raising experiences — such as the RESPONSE ABILITY Project — can help to reduce bystander inaction by fostering cohesive groups that share norms and actions that will support those who are willing to intervene.
+This research suggests that individuals are more likely to intervene and show courageous leadership when they participate in a cohesive group that communicates and develops shared norms about intervening.
+This more recent research leads to the optimistic conclusion that participating in training and consciousness raising experiences — like RESPONSE ABILITY — can help encourage courageous leadership by fostering cohesive groups that share norms and actions that will support those who are willing to intervene.

 It's simple.
 Yet, it's not easy.

-While all of this is very logical and even very simple, there are many times that intervening and doing the right thing is not easy.
+While doing the right thing, and showing courageous leadership, is very logical and even very simple, there are many times that intervening and doing the right thing is not easy.
 Sometimes, the experience is that you are "just going to die!"
 You feel like you are jeopardizing everything you have.
 And, in reality, you might be.

 Only you can make the choice to intervene or not.
 And, once you do, only you can make the choice whether or not to keep intervening if the problem didn't get resolved.
-There is nothing you want more than to be a hero for someone, an organization or an issue you care about.
-Doing something heroic involves risk and requires that you go beyond your comfort zone and do something, say something to make the difference in that critical moment of time.
+There is nothing you want more than to make the difference for someone, an organization or an issue you care about.
+Showing courageous ledership involves risk and requires that you go beyond your comfort zone and do something, say something to make the difference in that critical moment of time.
 Be safe.
 Be responsible.